IMPORTANT INFORMATION...

 What should I buy for blister prevention and treatment?

 The following items are essential for every hiker.
-Keep in mind that there are no towns along the trail, and the local pharmacies in Calvinia and Ceres may not always have the necessary supplies of proper plasters.
+Remember that there are no towns along the trail, and the local pharmacies in Calvinia and Ceres may only sometimes have the necessary supplies of proper plasters.
 Therefore, it is important to buy enough before leaving home.
 Please note that this is crucial.

-• Alcohol preps for sterilizing needles, thread, and areas to be treated.
+Alcohol preps for sterilising needles, thread, and areas to be treated.

-• Zinc oxide plasters.
-We cannot emphasize enough how vital these plasters are on the Tankwa Caminos.
+Zinc oxide plasters.
+We cannot emphasise enough how vital these plasters are on the Tankwa Caminos.
 You can never have too many of these.
 Please ensure that you purchase only good-quality plasters.

-• Gel pads are available at Dischem and are very important for protecting blister areas that may become raw and hotspots.
-These patches are expensive, so it's crucial that you acquire them yourself and not have to borrow from other hikers.
+Gel pads are available at Dischem and are very important for protecting blister areas that may become raw and hotspots.
+These patches are expensive, so it's crucial that you acquire them yourself and not borrow them from other hikers.

 How can I prevent and treat blisters?